tbrowder/nwflug/Computer-Tech-NWF/computech19/my-presentations/src/02-intro2linux.md

 - Is everywhere, although it is usually working behind the scenes

-- Has both GUI and intrinsic command line capabilities
+- Has both GUI and intrinsic command line interface (CLI) capabilities

 - **Is FREE**